google-native logo

 OrgPostalAddress Pulumi.GoogleNative.CloudChannel.V1.Outputs.GoogleTypePostalAddressResponse

 The organization address for the customer.
-To enforce US laws and embargoes, we require a region and zip code.
+To enforce US laws and embargoes, we require a region, postal code, and address lines.
 You must provide valid addresses for every customer.
 To set the customer's language, use the Customer-level language code.

 PrimaryContactInfo Pulumi.GoogleNative.CloudChannel.V1.Outputs.GoogleCloudChannelV1ContactInfoResponse